Tailoring dispersion and evanescent modes in multimodal nonlocal lattices using positive-only interactions: Application to an Euler-Bernoulli beam lattice

 leading to the nonlinear system

-As explained in Appendix~\ref{sec:positivity_constraint}, this system can be solved using numerical optimization methods, to which additional constraints, such as the positivity of the solution corresponding to the positivity of each parameter $\beta_p$, can be incorporated.
-Two additional examples of similar parameterizations are shown in Figure~\ref{fig:dispersion_beam}.
+Choosing a nonlocal interaction order $P=3$ yields a square system, which in this case admits a solution involving only positive stiffness parameters.
+In the absence of a solution, a natural strategy consists in relaxing the system by considering an underdetermined formulation, obtained by selecting $P>3$.
+Examples of such cases are presented in Appendix~\ref{sec:other_dispersion_curves}.
+More generally, increasing the number of nonlocal interactions introduces additional design parameters, thereby enlarging the feasible solution set.

-An important consequence of the nonlinear system~\eqref{eq:system_interpolation} is the possible absence of solutions.
-In beam-interaction lattices, two main scenarios may lead to infeasibility: (i) attempting to impose excessively strong oscillations on a branch, especially at low frequencies; (ii) constraining both branches at the same wavenumber without ensuring sufficient separation between $\omega_+$ and $\omega_-$.
-In such cases, introducing additional nonlocal interactions increases the number of design parameters, thereby enlarging the feasible solution set.
-Finally, the analytical properties of the dispersion relation, established in Appendix~\ref{sec:AnalyticalDispersionBeam}, provide useful validity criteria for admissible target curves, such as the vanishing derivatives of both branches at $\kappa = 0$ and $\kappa = \pi$.
+Once the system is formulated, it can be solved using numerical optimization methods, as detailed in Appendix~\ref{sec:positivity_constraint}.
+Within this framework, additional constraints, such as the positivity of each parameter $\beta_p$, can be readily incorporated.
+Two additional examples of such parameterizations are shown in Figure~\ref{fig:dispersion_beam}.

 In summary, the Euler-Bernoulli beam lattice provides a representative setting in which the interpolation framework can be explicitly implemented and tested.
 The model highlights both the potential and the limitations of the method, while offering practical criteria for feasible dispersion shaping.
 Building on this foundation, the next section explores how parametric interpolation can be employed to engineer a variety of distinctive wave phenomena.